- The OneDrive is full notification can appear when you don't have enough space and you need to delete some files or increase the space.

 - After the installation completes, log in and look for changes.

-6: Use browser instead of the desktop client for the time being
+5. Use the browser instead of the desktop client for the time being